Generating Permutations with Restricted Containers: Fibonacci Machines

-We start by crafting an automaton to represent the $\F_\oplus$-machine, similar to that in Figure~\ref{fig-Av21-automata} for the $\Av(21)$-machine.
+\begin{proof} We start by crafting an automaton to represent the $\F_\oplus$-machine, similar to that in Figure~\ref{fig-Av21-automata} for the $\Av(21)$-machine.
 However, this automaton is more complicated than any of the corresponding automata for the Catalan and Schr\"oder classes due to one important fact: the number of places where we can push the next element into the machine can vary between $1$ and $2$ (in the machines for the Catalan classes it was always $1$, and in the machines for the Schr\"oder classes, it was always $2$ so long as the machine was non-empty).
-As such, the automaton for the $\F_\oplus$-machine, shown in Figure~\ref{fig-fib-fsa}, has 5 states: $E$ represents an empty machine, $S_p$ and $S_n$ represent states in which the rightmost layer has only one entry and pops are permitted or forbidden, respectively, and $D_p$ and $D_n$ represent states in which the rightmost layer has two entries and pops are permitted or forbidden, respectively.
+As such, the automaton for the $\F_\oplus$-machine, shown in Figure~\ref{fig-fib-fsa}, has 5 states: $E$ represents an empty machine, $S_p$ (resp.~$S_n$) represent states in which the rightmost layer has only one entry and pops are permitted (resp.~forbidden) and $D_p$ (resp.~$D_n$) represent states in which the rightmost layer has two entries and pops are permitted (resp.~forbidden).

 Let $E(x)$, $S_p(x,u)$, $S_n(x,u)$, $D_p(x,u)$, $D_n(x,u)$ be the generating functions that track states as described above, such that $x$ counts the number of entries that have been output (via pops and bypasses) and $u$ counts the number of entries in the machine \emph{excluding the rightmost layer}.
 The automaton in Figure~\ref{fig-fib-fsa} translates to the following system of functional equations.